 - Analyse various solutions and tradeoffs before starting to code

 - Test your solution, including corner and edge cases

-For system design interviews, we recommend studying our system design interview guide.
-The guide covers a step-by-step method for answering system design questions, and provides several example questions with solutions.
+For system design interviews, we recommend studying our system design interview guide and learning how to answer system design interview questions.
+These guides cover a step-by-step method for answering system design questions, and they provide several example questions with solutions.

 For machine learning design interviews, we recommend that you read this article from the team at Google Design on human-centered machine learning.
 For an end-to-end process to implement machine learning solutions, take a look at this field guide.
 Although the guide is from Facebook, its process breakdown should still be helpful when practicing the example questions we've provided in section 2.3 above.

 For behavioral interviews, we recommend learning our step-by-step method for answering behavioral questions.
 Then, you can practice answering the questions listed in section 2.4 above.
 If you have more time to prepare, then you can prepare even more "stories" summarizing your top qualifications or important lessons that you've learned.